-Each dot in the chart below was a member of the Senate in 1994.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Metzenbaum is shown as a purple triangle. (analysis methodology)
+Metzenbaum is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1994 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1312 (103rd): Pension Annuitants Protection Act of 1994

 - S. 664 (103rd): A bill making a technical amendment of the Clayton Act.